VxDant/MostActiveCookieFinder/Readme.md

 After building, you can run the application using:

 ```
-java -jar target/MostActiveCookieFinder-1.0-SNAPSHOT.jar -f src/main/java/com/findmostactivecookie/log/cookie_log.csv -d [date]
+java -jar target/MostActiveCookieFinder-1.0-SNAPSHOT.jar -f [src/main/java/com/findmostactivecookie/log/cookie_log.csv] -d [date]
 ```

-Replace [cookie_log_file.csv] with the path to your cookie log file and [date] with the date you want to analyze in the format YYYY-MM-DD.
+Replace [src/main/java/com/findmostactivecookie/log/cookie_log.csv] with the path to your cookie log file and [date] with the date you want to analyze in the format YYYY-MM-DD.

 **Example:**